JangoCCC/ZKUBackgroundAssignment/README.md

-A repository for ZKU Background Assignment.
+The repository for ZKU Background Assignment.